writetome51/open-array-item-getter/README.txt

+To include in your project:

+import { PublicArrayItemGetter } from '@writetome51/public-array-item-getter';

-The PublicArrayItemGetter class is a dependency of the PublicArray class
-( package:  @writetome51/public-array ).
+The PublicArrayItemGetter class is a dependency of the PublicArray class ( package:  @writetome51/public-array ).

 To instantiate, pass the actual array it will contain into its constructor: